mozilla-l10n/localizer-documentation/src/misc/bugzilla_l10n.md

 ## Triage localization bugs

 Each localization team should keep an eye on bugs filed for their languages.
-There are several ways to do it, the simplest one is to use the existing dashboards: both Pontoon and the [Team page](https://l10n.mozilla.org/teams/) have *Bugzilla* sections showing open bugs filed against each locale.
+The simplest way to do it is to use the *BUGS* tab on their team page in Pontoon.

 ### Follow the Bugzilla component for your locale